-ART 306 Textiles for Residential and
+ART 306 Textiles for Residential and Commercial Interiors Credit, 3 sem. hrs.

-Commercial Interiors

 The Consumer Textile Fibers course is designed to identify the interrelationship of fibers, yarns, fabric constructions, and finishes and to apply each of these components to the understanding of textile behavior and performance for consumer use.